 After the vehicle is initially started, the State of Oklahoma requires users to provide additional samples while the vehicle is in operation, known as a rolling re-test.
 If the driver does not submit a new breath sample or if the sample exceeds the pre-set limit, the unit will engage the vehicle’s horn until the vehicle is turned off, or a sample is given that is under the pre-set limit.
 The device will NEVER turn the vehicle off once it has been started.

 If the driver has failed to submit a sample during the five minutes allotted to submit to the rolling re-test, this is considered a missed rolling retest.
 If the sample is above the pre-set limit, the unit will record a failed rolling retest.
-If a missed rolling retest or a failed rolling retest occurs the unit will be put into a reset mode.
+If a missed rolling retest or a failed rolling retest occurs, the unit will be put into a reset mode.
 The display will tell you that the unit must be serviced in 5 days from the moment the violation occurred.
-The operator will need to contact Oklahoma Automotive Safety Systems, Inc. to schedule an appointment to service the unit.
+The operator will need to contact Intoxalock to schedule an appointment to service the unit.
 The log will be checked and a report will be made to the Installation Authority/Monitor if the violation is a reportable violation.

 Additionally, some Oklahoma Courts and probation departments require that an approved ignition interlock be installed as a condition of probation, or as an alternative to serving time in jail.